Sanad, Bahrain

 Sanad is a town in Bahrain.

 The town neighbors Isa Town, Riffa and Jurdab.
 Sanad is mainly a residential area.
 There is a mangrove forest on the sea shores of Sanad and the area which is environmentally protected attracts large flocks of flamingo birds.
-Some of the restaurants located in Sanad are Hardee's, McDonald's, Papa Johns, and Yum Yum Tree.
+Some of the restaurants located in Sanad are Hardee's, McDonald's, Papa John's, and Yum Yum Tree.

 The town is divided into four regions: Al Nasfah, New Sanad, Old Sanad, and the Estiqlal Highway, a major highway in Bahrain that connects the towns of Riffa, Askar, and Isa Town.

 The American pop star Michael Jackson lived in Sanad for a short period.

 Jawad's The Centre was introduced in the summer of 2007, hosting shopping stores and the Jawad supermarket.

 The Gulf University is located in Sanad.